Steven P. French, FAICP

 Specialization Areas: Natural Hazards, Sustainable Development, Land Use, and Geographic Information Systems

-Steven P. French is dean of the College of Design and professor of City and Regional Planning at Georgia Institute of Technology.
+Steven P. French is professor of City and Regional Planning at Georgia Institute of Technology.
 He joined Georgia Tech in 1992 as the director of the City Planning program and served in that position until August 1999.
 He was the director of the Center for Geographic Information Systems from 1997 through 2011.
-He served as associate dean for research for the College of Architecture (now the College of Design) from July 2009 through June 2013.
+He served as associate dean for research for the College of Architecture (now the College of Design) from July 2009 through June 2013 and dean of the College of Design from July 2013-June 2021.

 French’s teaching and research activities focus on sustainable urban development, land use planning, GIS applications, and natural hazard risk assessment.
 In addition to his administrative assignments, Professor French has regularly taught graduate courses in land use, planning, and GIS.
 He has graduated six Ph.D. students and advised more than 50 Masters students in City and Regional Planning.
 He has also served on numerous dissertation committees in Architecture, Civil Engineering, and Public Policy.